Mokerstier/web-app-from-scratch-1920/README.md

     - Routing to detail or personal pages
  3

-### Week 1 - Hello API 🐒
+### API information 🐒
-- Looking for a fun API for my project
+- Get a key!
-- Starting A Api Request

-### Week 2 - Design and Refactor 🛠

-### Week 3 - Wrapping up 🎁
+    You can aquire a API key from marvel if you navigate to https://developer.marvel.com/account
+- Key restrictions
+    - Rate limits are set to 3000 requests a day
+- Attribution
+    - Every page within the app or web pages that display data from the API must add the following text: "Data provided by Marvel. © 2014 Marvel"

 <!-- Add a link to your live demo in Github Pages 🌐-->